 Do not cheap out and get the cheapest stuff out there.
 The quality of the cheapest ones can be questionable.

-And if branding is not that important to you, you won’t really get that much better product by paying top dollar for the market-leading brands neither.
+And if branding is not that important to you, you won’t get that much better product by paying top dollar for the market-leading brands, either.

 There is a lot of good stuff to choose from in the medium price range.
 I’ve included my favorite kit on the recommended products page.